-- On-programme period of training and development, including achievement of English and maths qualifications in line with the apprenticeship funding rules. - > End-point assessment (EPA) all components, within the assessment window.
+- On-programme period of training and development, including achievement of English and maths qualifications in line with the apprenticeship funding rules. - End-point assessment (EPA) all components, within the assessment window.

-The certificate for the apprenticeship is awarded by the Institute for Apprentices and Technical Education (IfATE), through a process administered by the Education and Skills Funding Agency (ESFA).
+The certificate for the apprenticeship is awarded by the Institute for Apprentices and Technical Education (IfATE)1, through a process administered by the Department for Education (DfE).